tommililja/Farse/README.md

 }
 ```

-Using the three included operators:
+And the three included operators:

 ```fsharp
 // Parses a required property.